Energy landscapes of combinatorial optimization in Ising machines: Abstract

 \section{Abstract}

-Physics-based Ising machines (IM) have risen to the challenge of solving hard combinatorial optimization problems with higher speed and better energy efficiency.
-Generally, such dedicated systems employ local search heuristics to traverse energy landscapes in searching for optimal solutions.
-Extending landscape geometry visualization tools, disconnectivity graphs, we quantify and address some of the major challenges met by IMs in the field of combinatorial optimization.
-Using efficient sampling methods, we visually capture landscapes of problems having diverse structure and hardness and featuring strong degeneracies, which act as entropic barriers for IMs.
-Furthermore, we investigate energy barriers, local minima, and configuration space clustering effects caused by locality reduction methods when embedding combinatorial problems to the Ising hardware.
-For this purpose, we sample disconnectivity graphs of PUBO energy landscapes and their different QUBO mappings accounting for both local minima and saddle regions.
-We demonstrate that QUBO energy landscape properties lead to the subpar performance of quadratic IMs and suggest directions for their improvement.
+Physics-based Ising machines (IM) have been developed as dedicated processors for solving hard combinatorial optimization problems with higher speed and better energy efficiency.
+Generally, such systems employ local search heuristics to traverse energy landscapes in searching for optimal solutions.
+Here, we quantify and address some of the major challenges met by IMs by extending energy-landscape geometry visualization tools known as \textit{disconnectivity graphs}.
+Using efficient sampling methods, we visually capture landscapes of problems having diverse structure and hardness manifesting as energetic and entropic barriers for IMs.
+We investigate energy barriers, local minima, and configuration space clustering effects caused by locality reduction methods when embedding combinatorial problems to the Ising hardware.
+To this end, we sample disconnectivity graphs of PUBO energy landscapes and their different QUBO mappings accounting for both local minima and saddle regions.
+We demonstrate that QUBO energy landscape properties lead to the subpar performance for quadratic IMs and suggest directions for their improvement.